pivotal/docs-platform-automation/docs/how-to-guides/rotating-certificate-authority.md

     image: platform-automation-image
     file: platform-automation-tasks/tasks/regenerate-certificates.yml
 ```
-This will delete the existing certificates from Credhub, which causes Credhub to generate new certificates on the next run of Apply Changes.
+This will delete the existing certificates from CredHub, which causes CredHub to generate new certificates on the next run of Apply Changes.

 ### Configurable certificates